Deus13/FireRevamped/README.md

 Hotter fires will consume more Centigrademinutes per miunte than a colder fires.
 The mod adds fireshaping options: spread fires: trade fireheat against burntime and heap fires: trades burntime against fireheat.
 Fires can also be extinguished wich returns some of the items with reduced conditions.
-Fires will heat the surrounding area and allows for heating houses and caves for long times, even when the fire is not burning anymore.